psaisan/TRACE/README.md

 TRACE is the official companion repository for the paper:

-**H&E-to-Molecular Translators as a Computational Primitive for Biomarker Discovery: Learnability Gains Under Conserved Information Ceilings**
+**Molecular Translators as a Computational Primitive for Biomarker Discovery: Learnability Gains Under Conserved Information Ceilings**
 **Payam Saisan, Sandip Pravin Patel**
 **bioRxiv** *(link coming soon)*